 Philip Martin worked for a number of national surveying practices in both Leeds and Birmingham and has sector-wide experience in commercial asset management, investment and development.
 In 2010, he jointly founded Martin Commercial Properties with his late father, Bob.

-Martin’s focus is assisting landlords, investors and developers in maximising potential from their real estate.
+Philip’s focus is assisting landlords, investors and developers in maximising potential from their real estate — and clients hail from across the UK, including Bounce at Battersea Power Station in London and F1 Arcade in Birmingham.

 Ali Mawle